-The moments when you hesitate and freeze.
-Standing still and waiting for the perfect moment to make your move.
-Sometimes the perfect moment never arrives and you’ve been standing for so long that you’ve stopped progressing altogether.
+The moments when you hesitate and freeze;standing still and waiting for the perfect moment to make your move.
+Sometimes the perfect moment never arrives and you’ve been standing for so long that you’ve stopped progressing all together.
 Sometimes you’ve got to take a chance and step forward.
 Don’t become stagnant waiting for some ideal moment that may never occur.
 Hesistation may let your opportunity slip by.
 If you’ve been wanting to go for something for a while go ahead and do it.
 It’s ok if you’re afraid to fall.
-You can get back up and keep going or maybe, just maybe, you soar above your doubts and fears.
-You’ll never know if you’re stuck and frozen waiting endlessly for the perfect moment.
+You can get back up and keep going or maybe, just maybe, you’ll soar above your doubts and fears.
+You’ll never know what your long-desired moment holds if you’re stuck, frozen, and waiting endlessly for the perfect moment.

 As I prepare to complete another year of my life on this Earth, I like to reflect.
 I think I’ve done well in terms of my professional development and personal growth.
 I feel as though I’ve begun the transition from the planning phase into the implementation phase.
 All the things I hoped, planned, and prepared for all of these years have begun to come to fruition.